JoKeyser/Plain-Matlab-NI-DAQmx-examples/README.md

 - Jens Roesner's code is available at <https://www.jensroesner.com/work/matlab/index.html>.
 - Nathan Tomlin's code is available at <https://mathworks.com/matlabcentral/fileexchange/27609-daqmx-examples>.
 - You can also check [this thread started by Jens Roesner in the NI forum](https://forums.ni.com/t5/Multifunction-DAQ/Use-M-Series-cards-with-DAQmx-in-Matlab/m-p/185232).

+### Further information

+- The [NI-DAQmx C Reference Help](https://www.ni.com/docs/en-US/bundle/ni-daqmx-c-api-ref/page/cdaqmx/help_file_title.html) describes the NI-DAQmx library functions, which you can use with NI data acquisition and switch devices to develop instrumentation, acquisition, and control applications.

 ## Authors